Party in the U.S.A.: Music video

 Cyrus contacted Chris Applebaum to direct the accompanying music video for "Party in the U.S.A.", with ideas for the video already conceived.
 Her ideas for the video's theme were about "high-gloss, glamorous white trash."
 She told Applebaum she desired to pay homage to one of her favorite movies, Grease (1978), and her parents' courting days.
 Video conception sprang forward with the idea to resemble the scene in Grease where John Travolta sings "Sandy".
 In the scene, Travolta exits from a car and walks over to a jungle gym, where he sits on a swing and performs the song as projections are displayed in the background.
-To render tribute to her parents' courting days, Cyrus and Applebaum named a drive-in theater in the video Corral Drive-In after a Kentucky drive-in where Cyrus' parents had a date.
+To render tribute to her parents' courting days, Cyrus and Applebaum named a drive-in theater in the video Corral Drive-In after a Kentucky drive-in where Cyrus's parents had a date.
 "In addition, Miley's mom Tish used to drive '79 black Pontiac Trans Am, Smokey and the Bandit style, and obviously that's the car that Miley arrives in," Applebaum said.